sidsenthilexe/iphone6-display-frame/README.md

 # iphone6-display-frame
 Creating a display frame using an iPhone 6 for the 10th anniversary of its release.

+## Synopsis:
-## Synopsis: Creating a display piece, similar to the ones from GRID, using an old iPhone 6.
+Creating a display piece, similar to the ones from GRID, using an old iPhone 6 and iPod Nano.

+## Process:
+The build process, as documented below, is roughly the same for both the iPhone 6 and iPod Nano.

 ### Completed: